 Bishopville home prices are not only among the most expensive in Maryland, but Bishopville real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bishopville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Bishopville is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Bishopville who work in office and administrative support (18.25%), healthcare (14.74%), and community and social services (8.07%).
+Unlike some towns, Bishopville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bishopville are a mix of both white- and blue-collar jobs.
+Overall, Bishopville is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Bishopville who work in management occupations (13.66%), architecture and engineering (13.22%), and office and administrative support (11.45%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Bishopville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Bishopville has few renters and college students.
 But the biggest reason it is quieter in Bishopville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Bishopville may be for you.